dipinthomas/poc-dockerfile/README.md

 # Docker Image

-Like most people after doing quick POC I forget to document the process, most of the time code used in POC will be helpful in later stage, hence this repository to save all my POC code and dockerfiles.
+Like most people, I forget to document the process after doing a quick POC.
+Most of the time, the code used in the POC will be useful later on, so I created this repository to save all of my POC code and Docker files.

 # Folder Overview